lowkruc/wallet-crypto-apps/README.md

 - `Wallet`: belongs to a user, defaults to currency `IDR`, and keeps a decimal `balance`.
 - `Transaction`: logs deposits/transfers through the `TransactionType` enum and links to origin/destination wallets for analytics.

-Generated Prisma Client types surface these models inside the Nest services so future use cases (auth, deposit, transfer) can plug in immediately.
+Generated Prisma Client types surface these models inside the Nest services.
+The auth module builds on them to provision default wallets and return JWT-secured sessions.

+### Auth endpoints

+- `POST /auth/register` – accepts `{ email, password, name? }`, hashes the password, provisions a default IDR wallet, and returns `{ accessToken, user: { id, email, walletId } }`.
+- `POST /auth/login` – validates credentials, issues a JWT (using `JWT_SECRET` / `JWT_EXPIRES_IN`), and returns the same payload.
+- `GET /wallets/me` – protected by the JWT guard; currently returns the wallets belonging to the token subject.
+Future wallet tasks will expand this module further.

 ## CI/CD